nortikin/sverchok/docs/nodes/viz/geo_nodes_viewer.rst

 sockets for each extra input of the node group.
 If the generated sockets are not connected they pass single value otherwise they pass a field of values if possible.
 The domain of field can be selected by a property drawn on a connected socket (only for Vertices, Values and Colors).
-If after assigning a node group its input sockets were changed the node input sockets can be updated by a button drawn near the name of the tree.
+If, after assigning a node group, its input sockets were changed the node input sockets can be updated by a button drawn near the name of the tree.